mason-bially/ttrpg-xcom/02_aliens.md

 ### Sectoid

-Sectoids have access to special neural network psionic Rank features (a minor version at 25%, the main ones at 50%, and an especially powerful one at 100%).
+Sectoids have access to special neural network psionic Rank features (a minor version at 25%, the main one at 50%, a buff at 75%, and an especially powerful one at 100%).

 |Percentage|Example|Attributes|
 |---|---|---|